StanleyRoberts/dot_files/README.md

 If there are no existing conflicting config files, then the files from this repo will be placed in the new systems $HOME directory.

 ### Note
 This readme will also be copied to the $HOME directory.
-It can safely be deleted, just do not remove it from git tracking.
+It can safely be deleted, just do not commit the deletion.